seanofw/smile/BUILD.md

 (**Warning:** The Smile interpreter hasn't been built on MacOS in some time.
 Getting it to run here may require some hacking.
-It _should_ be able to run, but most of the development focus has been on core functionality, not platform compatibility.)
+It _should_ be able to run, with some effort, but most of the development focus has been on core functionality, not platform compatibility.)

 Test builds have been made on MacOS X x86 64-bit.
 In theory, it follows the same sequence as Un*x above: